706-419-3883

 Procedure for Hot Foot Bath:

-1. Cover the bed mattress with plastic sheet under the bottom sheet to protect the bed.
+1. Place the plastic sheet under the hot foot bath to protect the floor.

-2. Have patient undress and lie down on the bed, covering patient with sheet and blanket.
+2. Have patient partially undress and sit e chair, covering patient with sheet and blanket.
 Please keep patient modest at all times.

 3. Fill foot tub ¼ full of water at 103-104 degrees F. For individuals without diabetes, neuropathy, peripheral vascular disease, the water temperature is gradually increased to 110 degrees F. You may fill the tub before patient comes for treatment or while patient is getting undressed.